nolanvo5894/for_my_wife_AI/README.md

 ## Vision and Future

 This app is not just a fun app, it is a step towards broadly capable AI systems not merely providing us with information, but guiding us to informed decisions.
-This system adapts to any domain, be it PERSONAL FINANCE, LIFESTYLE, EDUCATION, MARKETING, TECHNOLOGY.
+This system adapts to any domain, be it PERSONAL FINANCE, LIFESTYLE, EDUCATION, MARKETING, TECHNOLOGY, and so on.
 It could be used to assist not just personal, but professional use cases.

-There are several next steps I have for this app, including
+There are several next steps I have for this app, including:
-- personalisation with user chat history and preferences, and
+- Personalisation with user chat history and preferences.
-- directly immersing the user into the debate.
+- Directly immersing the user into the debate.
-- a panel of multiple AI experts instead of just 2 AI researchers.
+- A panel of multiple AI experts instead of just 2 AI researchers.

 There are endless opportunities.

 ## Contact